-With Medicare’s open enrollment period currently active and running until December 7, 2022, it’s a good time to be reminded of the many tricks scammers use to pry us from our cash.
+With Medicare’s annual enrollment period approaching, it’s a good time to be reminded of the many tricks scammers use to pry older Americans from their money.

 In this article, I will go over some ways that criminals target Medicare recipients and what you can do to protect yourself.